muon-data/muon/README.md

 Some definitions create **branches**.
 Starting from a *root record*, all branches form a tree.
 With no *indents*, definitions are contained in the root.
-After a branch, subsequent definitions with one more indents are contained in it.
+After a branch, subsequent definitions with one more indent are contained in it.
 ```muon
 key_in_root: value in root